RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 component.
 As such, you should go to the repository you are interested in building to find how to build it.

-That said, AMD also offers `a project`_ that demonstrates how to download, build, package, and install ROCm software on various distributions.
-The scripts here may be useful for anyone looking to build ROCm components.

 Deprecation Notice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~